-- With external pump connected to upper external socket, lift the external pump out of the water container and allow the pump to run briefly. - Disconnect the external pump and set the valves to drain the internal tank and water heater, as shown opposite. - 3) Open the kitchen tap, vanity tap, shower mixer and shower head to the fully open, mixed hot and cold position, and allow system to drain.
-Run the internal pump briefly. - 4) Dis connect input and output connections to the internal pump and allow water to drain from connections (including filter body).
-Remove filter until further use. - Again run the internal pump for short time to expel any water from the pump body. - Unserew shower head, or shower head and hose, and shake dry. - It is advised to leave the pump, and shower head and hose, disconnected until further use.
+- With external pump connected to upper external socket, lift the external pump out of the water container and allow the pump to run briefly. - Disconnect the external pump and set the valves to drain the internal tank and water heater, as shown opposite. - Open the kitchen tap, vanity tap, shower mixer and shower head to the fully open, mixed hot and cold position, and allow system to drain.
+Run the internal pump briefly. - Dis-connect input and output connections to the internal pump and allow water to drain from connections - Again run the internal pump for short time to expel any water from the pump body. - Unscrew shower head, or shower head and hose, and shake dry. - It is advised to leave the pump, and shower head and hose, disconnected until further use.

-Please also check handbook and/or appliance manufacturers instructions for further winterisation advice
+Please also check handbook and/or appliance manufacturers instructions for further winterisation advice connected to lower outer socket.
+Upper socket is used only to fill internal tank